The following elective subjects are available in the Performing Arts stream:

 Students will be assessed on a range of theoretical and practical work.

-This Music elective is suitable for students who like music performance with strong links to VCE music study designs.
-Students will polish their skills in performance and present a solo, group and technical program for assessment.
-This will include explicit teaching of improvisation and sight reading skills.
-This elective will also have a strong emphasis on theory and musicianship.
-Students will learn melodic and rhythmic transcription skills, aural scale, chord and interval theory.
-Students will gain skills identifying meter and swing when listening to music excerpts.
-Student will undertake an aural in-class exam.
+This music elective is suitable for students who like music performance with strong links to the VCE music study designs.
+Students will focus on their skills in performance and present a group performance for their main assessment, as well as at least one solo performance as a hurdle requirement.
+This will include a focus on how to effectively approach practise, improve technique, and develop students own individual approach to their practise.
+This elective will also have a strong emphasis on music analysis and musicianship.
+Students will learn associated music theory and analysis skills, including understanding harmony, melody, and rhythm, as well as approaches to transcribing.

 This Music elective is suitable for students with little or no music theory skills and has a large performance and music technology component.
 Students will learn to compose music for the moving image using digital audio workstations (DAW's) such as Audacity and ACID and the music notation software 'Sibelius'.
 Students will be introduced to the 'Modes' or 'moods' of the major scale and will learn how to create them and harness them for dramatic effect in their work.
 Students will also develop their music listening skills, undertake a listening exam and learn music theory which they will demonstrate in a written theory exam.